Contact Us

 Features:

-- Malware prevention: Prisma Cloud DSPM detects malware through automated detection and data in cloud storage scanning.
+• Malware prevention: Prisma Cloud DSPM detects malware through automated scanning of cloud storage data.

 Integrations: Splunk, Tenable, Webhook, Qualys, ServiceNow, PagerDuty, Okta, Jira.